Arbitrage007/Stemming-for-Tigrinya/README.md

 ~~~

 # Description About The files
-* **_This repostary contains the following:_**
+* **_This repository contains the following:_**
 1. [**_Stemming of  Tigrigna Document.ipynb_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/Stemming%20of%20%20Tigrigna%20Document.ipynb) : which contains the algorithm.
-2. [**_postfix.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/postfix.txt) : which contains some postfixes used in tigrigna.
+2. [**_postfix.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/postfix.txt) : which contains some postfixes used in Tigrigna.
-3. [**_prefix.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/prefix.txt) : which contains some prefixes used in tigrigna.
+3. [**_prefix.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/prefix.txt) : which contains some prefixes used in Tigrigna.
-4. [**_steme.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/steme.txt) : which contains some stemm words used in tigrigna.
+4. [**_steme.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/steme.txt) : which contains some stem words used in Tigrigna.
 5. [**_word.txt_**](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/word.txt) : which contains the document to be stemmed.
 6. [**_output.txt_** ](https://github.com/Luel-Hagos/Stemming-Tigrigna-Document/blob/master/output.txt) : which contains the final output.
 ~~~
-When you run the program make sure that you are in the same diroctary with th files, unless you specified the path of it.
+When you run the program make sure that you are in the same directory with the files unless you specified the path of it.
 ~~~